Capital gains tax for individuals not resident in the UK

 For instance, if you went overseas on 1 July 2019 and you were eligible to split the year from this date, then a disposal on, say, 1 September 2019 would not be charged to UK CGT in that year.
 However, if you return to the UK within five years (say in 2022/23), the disposal will be treated as arising in the year you return – assuming it was an asset you held prior to leaving the UK.
 Similarly, if you make a disposal during 2020/21 and return to the UK in 2022/23, the disposal will be taxed as a gain accruing in 2022/23.

-Non-resident CGT (NRCGT) applies from 6 April 2015 to disposals of UK residential property by individuals who are non-resident in the UK.
+Non-resident CGT (NRCGT) now applies to disposals of UK land and property by individuals who are non-resident in the UK.
+Prior to 6 April 2019, the charge only applied to disposals of UK residential property.
 You can read more about it on GOV.UK.

 NRCGT can apply regardless of whether or not you are temporarily non-resident in the UK.
 From 6 April 2019, it applies to any UK land and property – including your main home (although private residence may apply in this case).